Two Fat Ladies

 Two Fat Ladies was a British cooking programme starring Jennifer Paterson and Clarissa Dickson Wright.
-It originally ran for four series - twenty-four episodes, from 9 October 1996 to 28 September 1999, being produced by Optomen Television for the BBC.
+It originally ran for four series – twenty-four episodes – from 9 October 1996 to 28 September 1999, being produced by Optomen Television for the BBC.
 Since then, the show has been repeated frequently on the Food Network and Cooking Channel in the US and on the Australian Broadcasting Corporation.
 In the UK, the show has been transmitted many times on the satellite channel Good Food.

-Programme
+Overview

 The show centred on Jennifer Paterson and Clarissa Dickson Wright travelling the United Kingdom for most of the episodes, except for one episode in Ireland and a Christmas special in Jamaica, on a Triumph Thunderbird motorcycle driven by Paterson.
 It sported the registration N88 TFL (the British bingo call for number 88 is "Two Fat Ladies", initialised in the suffix "TFL" of the registration) and had a Watsonian Jubilee GP-700 "doublewide" sidecar where Dickson Wright rode.
 They travelled to various destinations, such as an army garrison and an all-girls school, where they prepared large meals, often with unusual ingredients.

-Paterson's uncle, Anthony Bartlett, was Gentiluomo to the Cardinal Archbishop of Westminster, and so one episode was videotaped at Westminster Cathedral and another at an Irish convent.
+Paterson's uncle, Anthony Bartlett, was Gentiluomo to the Archbishop of Westminster (Cardinal Basil Hume for nearly all of the show’s run), and so one episode was videotaped at Westminster Cathedral and another at an Irish convent.
 While cooking at Westminster Cathedral, Paterson cooked an original dish, Peaches Cardinal Hume.
-In the same episode, Dickson Wright demonstrated a bubble and squeak recipe which used two ounces of lard, which she insisted is the only fat besides beef dripping that could ever get hot enough to produce the recipe as it should be produced.
-Similarly, her recipe for buttered spatchcock saw chickens covered with a thick layer of butter, bread and more butter on top of the bread.
-Recipes such as this led to criticism by some who considered them to be a bad influence on the British diet.

-Optomen Television had this to say, as if in reply to their critics: "The Ladies are cooks not chefs – they reject the pretensions and elaborations of haute cuisine and are aggressively unfashionable, delighting in such ingredients as clotted cream, lard and fatty meats."
+Optomen Television's synopsis of the programme said, "The Ladies are cooks not chefs – they reject the pretensions and elaborations of haute cuisine and are aggressively unfashionable, delighting in such ingredients as clotted cream, lard and fatty meats."

 Theme song

-Paterson and Dickson Wright sang their own theme song written by composer Pete Baikie, and Paterson often burst into song during the show, once introducing apple pan dowdy with a verse from the song "Shoo-Fly Pie and Apple Pan Dowdy" (erroneously attributing the song to The Andrews Sisters).
+Paterson and Dickson Wright sang their own theme song written by composer Peter Baikie, and Paterson often burst into song during the show, once introducing apple pan dowdy with a verse from the song "Shoo-Fly Pie and Apple Pan Dowdy" (erroneously attributing the song to The Andrews Sisters).
 They revelled in cooking at grand locations, such as at Lennoxlove House near Edinburgh.